 - Wiper blades (p.
-388)

-- Wipers and washers (p.
-104)
+371) - Wipers and washers (p.
+102)

-- Bonnet opening and closing (p.
-371)

 Starter battery - general

 The starter battery is used to drive the starter motor and other electrical equipment in the car.

 The starter battery is a traditional 12 V battery.

 The service life and function of the starter battery is influenced by factors such as the number of starts, discharging, driving style, driving conditions, climatic conditions, etc.